yongyucode/platinhom.github.com/_posts/2015-07/2015-07-15-PDB-Format.md

 - 79 - 80        LπString(2)      Charge on the atom.

 PQR file use 55 - 62 column for charges and 63 - 69 column for radii.
+But the PQR generated from Amber may 55 - 62 column for charges and 63 - 70 column for radii. mpdb in amber may 55 - 64 column for charges and 65 - 72 column for radii, 79-80 for atom type.

 Example